mindsmiths/docs/docs/Mindsmiths Platform/intro.md

 # What is the Mindsmiths Platform?

-Welcome!
 Mindsmiths Platform is a platform for **creating, evolving and running intelligent digital agents**.
+As a tool, it enables you to break down even the most complicated real-world problems into trivial technical challenges handled by a multitude of simple agents.
+We call this kind of modelling smart AI-based solutions mindsmithing.

 The main strong points of the platform are its **flexibility, extendability and ease of integration**.
-It gives you full freedom for crafting intelligent human-machine interactions, while saving you the technical overhead of setting up the infrastructure for building smart, emotionall.
+It gives you full freedom for crafting intelligent human-machine interactions, while saving you the technical overhead of setting up the infrastructure for building smart, emotionally intelligent and proactive solutions.
-Forge allows you to quickly devise functional prototypes, and gradually evolve more complex systems.
-With Forge, you can easily make use of your existing data and integrate different machine learning components.
+Mindsmiths Platform allows you to quickly devise functional prototypes, and gradually evolve more complex systems.
+You can also easily make use of your existing data and integrate different machine learning components.

+As Mindsmiths we believe in the world where the best service and top-quality knowledge are accessible to everyone.
+Through this platform, we want to help you create smart and caring systems and bring value to the world.

+So let’s see the Mindsmiths Platform in action!
+For a start, we'll take you through some basic concepts, as well as some easy-going demo materials.
-So let’s see the Platform in action!
-In this simple demo, we’ll create a digital being that will be able to converse with you in a human-like way.
+In the tutorials, we’ll create digital beings that will be able to converse in a human-like way and help you keep the body mass index in check.

-It sounds difficult, but it will take us just a couple of hours to do this.
-Let’s start! :)
+It sounds difficult, but it takes just a couple of hours to do it.
+We'll be with you every step of the way.

+Let’s start! 😊